ourresearch/openalex-docs/api-entities/works/work-object/README.md

 _String:_ The day when this work was published, formatted as an [ISO 8601](https://en.wikipedia.org/wiki/ISO\_8601) date.

-Where different publication dates exist, we select the earliest available date of electronic publication.
+Where different publication dates exist, we usually select the earliest available date of electronic publication.

 This date applies to the version found at [`Work.url`](./#url).
 The other versions, found in [`Work.locations`](./#locations), may have been published at different (earlier) dates.